Skip to content

 In terms of historical tropical cyclone activity, recent work (Kossin et al. 2014; see GFDL Research Highlight; Kossin et al. 2016) indicates that the latitude at which the maximum intensity of tropical cyclones occurs has expanded poleward globally in recent decades.
 The poleward shift in the Northwest Pacific they conclude is unusual compared to expected variability from natural causes but consistent with general expectations of such a shift due to anthropogenic warming seen in climate model experiments.
 The poleward shift has been found in both hemispheres, but is not seen in the Atlantic basin.
 The observed change in the Northwest Pacific basin is assessed to be detectable (i.e., not explainable by internal variability alone) with medium confidence (IPCC AR6) and low-to-medium confidence (WMO Task Team report).

 Kossin et al. (2020) document an increase in the global fraction of tropical cyclone intensity estimates reaching at least Category 3 intensity over the past four decades.
 These observed changes, while statistically significant according to linear trend significance tests, have not been compared with modeled changes in the fraction of storm intensity values reaching Category 3 in response to historical anthropogenic forcing nor have they been compared to model simulated natural variability in this metric.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence (IPCC AR6).
+The increase in proportion of Category 3-5 intensities was reported by Jewson and Lewis (2020) to be mostly due to a global decrease in the number of Category 1-5 intensity estimates, with a slight global increase in number of Category 3-5 intensity estimates.
 A global increase in the intensities of weak tropical cyclones of 1.8 m/sec per decade was inferred by Wang et al. (2022), based on ocean current measurements over the period 1991-2020, supporting other satellite-based TC intensity studies, though over a shorter (three decade) time period.
 The Bhatia et al. 2019 study finds evidence, as discussed in section 2C above, for detectable increases since 1982 in rapid intensification cases as a fraction of all cases–for the Atlantic, globally, and especially for the NW Pacific basin.
 Experiments with a single model suggest that the observed change is highly unusual compared to model simulated internal variability and in the same (positive) direction as simulated for idealized historical forcing change over much of the tropics in that model.
 Limitations of their study include the dependence on a single model, limited length of the available record (since 1982), and very idealized simulation of anthropogenic historical influence to date on rapid intensification.

 As in the Atlantic basin, global tropical cyclone frequency timeseries do not show evidence for significant rising trends.
 For example, globally aggregated tropical cyclone frequency (tropical storms plus hurricanes, or hurricane-strength storms) and global landfalling tropical cyclone frequency for either Category 1-2 or Category 3-5 tropical cyclones (1970 to ~2017) do not show significant trends (Knutson et al. 2019).
 Further, century-scale timeseries of landfalling tropical cyclones in Japan show no significant trend, while severe landfalling tropical cyclones in eastern Australia have a significant downward trend, whose cause remains undetermined (Knutson et al. 2019).
 Updated timeseries for several global tropical cyclone metrics (basinwide and landfalling storms) are presented here.